 Do the following to temporarily disable background applications that aren't part of the system:

-If you are using Windows XP or later: start msconfig.exe, select the Startup tab and disable all applications that aren't part of the system except UltraMon.
+Windows 7/Vista/XP: start msconfig.exe, select the Startup tab and disable all applications that aren't part of the system except UltraMon.
 Optionally also select the Services tab, check 'Hide All Microsoft Services', then disable all remaining services.